Rude-Enterprises/WDL-DiscordBot/commands.md

 !avg \<stat> - returns the WDL all time average of a \<stat>
 !map \<number> - returns map info and stats of the map \<number> in wdl2017.wad
 !standings - returns current WDL season standings
-!today - returns Matchup/Gametime if there is a game today
+!today - returns Matchup/Gametime if there are games today
 !more - more stats on the WDL

 ###PICKUPS: